woodfabio/Birds_data_preparation/README.md

 5.  **locations_diurnal_capitalization_r.txt**: the output from *segmts_and_sites_capitalization.R* (at the *R_scripts* folder), which receives *locations_diurnal.txt* (at the *Data_input/Raw_data* folder) as input and returns this file with standardized letter capitalization.
 It is identical to *locations_diurnal_capitalization_python.txt*, only generated through different languages.

 ### Data_input/Raw_data
-It has only the original "raw" datasetfiles:
+It has only the original "raw" dataset files:

 1. **date_time_diurnal.txt**: the original CSV file with ID data from each recording segment.
 It is a small survey from the last 100000 rows from the original (much bigger) dataset.
 It has the following dimensions:
             - Rows: recording segments